 Prerequisite, 152.
 331-332 must be taken concurrently.
-Laboratory experiments to illustrate method and principles discussed in 331-332.
+Lab oratory experiments to illustrate method and principles discussed in 331-332.

 5:343-344.
 MECHANICAL BEHAVIOR OF POLYMERS.
-Each semester.
-2 credits.
+Each summester.

 Prerequisites, 332 or permission.
 Physical properties and mechanical behavior of elastomers, plastics and fibers, present-day theories, physical behavior of polymers related to their molecular constitution.